MicrosoftDocs/msteams-docs/msteams-platform/toolkit/add-single-sign-on.md

 <summary><b>Message extension project
 </b></summary>

 The sample business logic provides a handler `TeamsBot` extends TeamsActivityHandler and override `handleTeamsMessagingExtensionQuery`.

-You can update the query logic in the `handleMessageExtensionQueryWithToken` with token which is obtained by using the logged-in Teams user token.
+You can update the query logic in the `handleMessageExtensionQueryWithToken` with token, which is obtained by using the logged-in Teams user token.

 To make this work in your application:

 1. Move the `auth/bot/public` folder to `bot`.
 This folder contains HTML pages that the bot application hosts.
-When single sign-on flows are initiated with AAD, AAD will redirect the user to these pages.
+When single sign-on flows are initiated with Azure AD, Azure AD will redirect the user to these pages.

 1. Modify your `bot/index` to add the appropriate `restify` routes to these pages.